-We provide these types of face to face services:
+We provide these types of virtual services:

 Individual Therapy: One-on-one counseling services are offered to help people address concerns in several areas.
 These areas can include, but are not limited to, depression, anxiety, suicidal thoughts, anger issues, aging, death and dying, sexual assault, disordered eating, interpersonal relationship concerns, substance abuse, stress management and academic concerns.
 The following issues are frequently treated by our consultants:

 Multi-Cultural Issues— We have issues in the world today around respecting each other’s expression of all our different, racial, sexual, religious, and gender identities.
 Because of the stress we experience, we could often benefit from supportive and affirming mental health work.

 Stress/Anxiety — Stress and anxiety are commonly experienced by everyone.
 However, at high levels, they can start to produce adverse physical effects and lead to life-threatening depression.

 Depression — When left untreated, depression can worsen and eventually become life-threatening.
 If you or anyone you know is having thoughts of self-harm or suicide, immediately call the National Suicide Prevention Lifeline at 1-800-273-8255 .

 Grieving/Coping with loss — Losing a loved one can be extremely difficult, especially when trying to cope alone.
 Our grief counselors are trained to help you through the coping process, no matter how you are expressing your grief.

 Relationship challenges — Poor communication, relational differences and problems with intimacy between partners can lead to several behavioral health issues such as stress, anxiety or depression.
 Our professional therapists address these relationship issues on both the individual level, or through couples therapy.